rehierl/node-tree-outliner/algorithm-notes.md

 seq-3 := [body, A, h1:B, C, h1:D, E, /body]
 ```

-* Sequence `seq-0` can be simplified as seen in `seq-1`:
+* A token of the form `name/` may be used to represent the subsequence
-  A token of the form `name/` represents the subsequence `A, /A`.
+  `name, /name` (i.e. nothing in between).
-* If tokens allow to clearly distinguish nodes that have no side effect from
+* The final slash character `/` may be dropped, if it is clear that an un-slashed
-  those that do have some side effect in a given context (e.g. upper-case vs.
+  token (i.e. `name` instead of `name/`) represents an enter *and* an exit event
-  lower-case letters), the final slash character may even be dropped (`seq-2`):
+  at the same time.
-  A token of the form `A` may represent the subsequence `A, /A`.
+* Subsequences like `h1, B, /h1` may be merged into a single token `h1:B`.

-* Depending on a given context, it is even possible to further merge
+In general, tokens of the form `name:A` can be seen to represent all events
-  subsequences like `h1, B, /h1` into a single token `h1:B` (`seq-3`).
+related to processing a container element that has non-substantial inner content.

 ```
 seq-3 := [body, A, h1:B, C, h1:D, E, /body]